Welcome to the Lake Placid Region!

 Experience an Adirondack Vacation

 Visit the Adirondacks and enjoy the spectacular backdrop, perfect for any occasion—from family vacations, to romantic getaways and outdoor excursions.
 Throughout the seasons, the region is home to an array of Adirondack family activities, arts and cultural offerings, unique events and popular annual competitions.
-We've created a few sample Lake Placid vacation itineraries to give you ideas on how to invent your own perfect stay.
-Just book a stay at one of the many hotels and resorts in Lake Placid to discover it all.
+Invent your own perfect stay - just book a stay at one of the many hotels and resorts in Lake Placid to discover it all.